The Coronavirus Pandemic

 Persistent Breathlessness After COVID-19 May Be Caused by Ongoing Immune Injuries

-How far has the virus spread?
+How has the pandemic unfolded?

 What you need to know about coronavirus

-Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
+What is a coronavirus?Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
 Other coronaviruses circulate among animals including camels, cats and bats.
 Occasionally, animal coronaviruses may acquire mutations that enable them to infect people and then spread between people.
 In 2002-2003, an outbreak of SARS originating in southern China eventually caused 8,098 cases across 37 countries, resulting in 774 deaths.
-Consequently, in the light of the recent outbreak, there is understandable fear of another such epidemic.
-Pangolins have been suggested as a possible route for the current outbreak from animals into people.
+Consequently, in the light of the recent outbreak, there was understandable fear of the potential for an epidemic or pandemic.